-Parrots and ravens are among the most talented talking bird species in the world.
+Parrots and ravens are among the world’s most talented talking bird species.

 Both can talk by mimicking words and phrases, although ravens are only likely to do so if they’re in close contact with humans.
-This could be through living in zoos and wildlife centers that people frequently visit.
+This could be through living in zoos and wildlife centers that are frequently visited.

-Parrots are revered as the best talking birds because they amass extensive vocabularies.
-African greys can say up to 1,000 words, whereas ravens can say around 100 words.
+Parrots are revered as the best talking birds because they can amass extensive vocabularies.
+Some African greys can say up to 1,000 words, while ravens can say around 100 words.

 Ravens are better at mimicking sounds, such as car alarms and animal calls.
-They can produce noises due to the syrinx, which is their vocal organ.
+They can produce noises due to the syrinx (vocal organ).

 Even though parrots and ravens are birds, they’re from different families.
 Parrots belong to the order Psittaciformes, while ravens are corvids.